 Developing The Habits of Happiness:

-While most of us in the western world are conditioned to believe that fulfillment comes from the accomplishment of external goals related to status, relationships, wealth and possessions, Matthieu Ricard goes to great lengths to tell us why this misguided life approach inevitably leave us dissatisfied.
-By pointing to the fleeting and momentary joy we obtain from things outside of ourselves, and the quenchless desire for newer, bigger and better, the man who’s been dubbed the ‘Happiest Man on Earth’ makes clear that one’s well-being and sense of joy is ultimately determined by inner harmony.
+While most of us in the western world are conditioned to believe that fulfillment comes from the accomplishment of external goals related to social status, relationships, wealth, and possessions, Matthieu Ricard goes to great lengths to tell us why this misguided life approach inevitably leaves us dissatisfied.
+By pointing to the fleeting and momentary joy we obtain from things outside of ourselves, and the quenchless desire for newer, bigger, and better, the man who’s been dubbed the ‘Happiest Man on Earth’ makes clear that one’s well-being and sense of joy is ultimately determined by inner harmony.
 He tells us:

 Happiness is not the endless pursuit of pleasant experiences – that sounds more like a recipe for exhaustion – but a way of being that results from cultivating a benevolent mind, emotional balance, inner freedom, inner peace and wisdom.
 Each of these qualities is a skill that can be enhanced through training the mind.”

-For thousands of centuries, Buddhist theology has been built upon the premise that the only way individuals can nurture an enduring sense of contented bliss and move themselves towards the ultimate goal of Nirvana is by unceasingly committing to the behavioral, communicational and meditative recommendations presented in the Noble Eightfold Path.
-This is why Ricard, who’s now been a monk for over 40 years, proclaims that happiness is a habit each and everyone of us can develop.
-As you’ll discover by watching the iconic monk’s 2004 Ted Talk below, the right mixture of understanding, determination and practice leads to a deeper and more authentic state of happiness:
+For thousands of centuries, Buddhist theology has been built upon the premise that the only way individuals can nurture an enduring sense of contented bliss and move towards the ultimate goal of Nirvana is by unceasingly committing to the behavioral, communicational, and meditative recommendations presented in the Noble Eightfold Path.
+This is why Ricard, who’s now been a monk for over 40 years, proclaims that happiness is a habit each and every one of us can develop.
+As you’ll discover by watching the iconic monk’s 2004 Ted Talk below, the right mixture of understanding, determination, and practice leads to a deeper and more authentic state of happiness: